 The Negative View

 With great freedom comes great responsibility.
 It’s no surprise that some have abused their situation as PTs.
-Given the globally “heated” tax situation as well, there’s some understandable negative opinions on flag theory.
+Given the globally “heated” tax situation as well, there’s some understandable negative opinions around flag theory.

-One of the extremely disappointing things you begin to learn while living, working and running businesses overseas is that with decreased regulation often comes shady individuals – and in more cases than not – a whole lot of people selling snake oil/misinformation.
+Something you may begin to see while living, working and running businesses overseas is that with decreased regulation often comes shady individuals.
+In more cases than not, this involves a whole lot of people selling snake oil/misinformation.

-The good news however, is that the days of doing illegal things with money are fast coming to an end.
-Perpetual travellers I’ve met are highly legitimate business people and likely to be more tax compliant than many white collar workers, claiming made up deductions.
+The days of doing illegal things with money are fast coming to an end.
+Perpetual travellers I’ve met are highly legitimate business people and likely to be more tax compliant than many everyday citizens who claim made up deductions for a measly discount.

 Digital Nomads: Half Baked PTs?